ofirdagan/velo-workshop/step1.md

     ![page ui](assets/page_ui.png)

 8. Bind the data
-    * To bind the repeater item's text to our service name we will need to add to the page a "Data Set" component.
+    * To bind the repeater item's text to our service name we will need to add to the page a "Dataset" component.
 Let's drag one to the stage

     ![add dataset](assets/add_dataset.png)

-    * Set it to the "Services" collection and configure it to allow both read & write
+    * Set it to the "services" collection and configure it to allow both read & write

     ![dataset settings](assets/dataset_settings.png)